Stainless Steel and Washdown Duty

 Conveyors and Material Handling Equipment

 Omni Metalcraft Corp. combines industry experience, proven engineering standards and design flexibility to provide the right solutions for applications that require stainless steel materials.
-From sanitary stainless steel processing conveyor to case handling and even rugged back-end pallet handling conveyor, Omni has the stainless steel solution to do the job.
+From case and drum handling, to pallet handling, Omni has the stainless steel solution to do the job.
 Omni is also able to provide unique equipment designs or any special features necessary to meet the requirements of your specific application.
 We encourage you to challenge us with your custom stainless steel fabrication needs!

 What are Omni's Stainless Steel Product

 product classifications help describe material options and design features